-- 3. Explore the Relimit tool. - Select Edit>Undo four times so that the lines are restored. - Select the Relimit tool.
+- 3. Explore the Relimit tool. - Select Edit>Undo or click CTRL+Z four times so that the lines are restored. - Select the Relimit tool from the Trim Tools palette or from the right click context menu.
 The Message Line reads, Relimit: Pick section to retain [Shift = boundary, Ctrl = Trim (Windows) or Option = Trim (Macintosh)].